Budget and Forecast – What is the Difference?

 How Do They Differ?

-Both budgeting and forecasting are important because they serve different yet complementary roles in financial management and decision-making.
-While a budget creates a clear plan for revenues and expenses over a specific timeframe, a forecast provides an up-to-date picture of reality, allowing for flexibility and quick reactions to budget deviations.
-In summary, both budgeting and forecasting are essential tools that help businesses plan for the long term while remaining agile in the short term.
+Both budget and forecast are important because they serve different but complementary roles in financial management and decision-making.
+While the budget provides a clear plan for revenues and expenses over a specific period, the forecast offers an up-to-date view of reality that enables flexibility.
+In this way, one can quickly respond to deviations from the budget.
+In summary, both budget and forecast are essential tools for companies to plan long term while also acting flexibly in the short term.

 Budget and Forecast with Cumulus BI